SortedCoding/WebsiteLake/README.md

-# Toutorial is available on youtube channel
+# Tutorial is available on youtube channel
-click on the link to see :- ([Open in Youtube](https://youtu.be/xPCjD3j6UFs))
+click on the link to see :- ([Open in Youtube](https://youtu.be/9Fba9HKlrfs))

 # Screenshot
 Here we have project screenshot :